According to a recent survey by Bankrate, Americans are getting a little bit better at saving money.

 - Save by switching up your grocery routine

 2. Increase your income: There are plenty of ways for pretty much anyone to earn extra cash.
 Bringing in some extra money each month can be a great way to fund your emergency savings without having to cut out other areas of your budget.
-Here are 11 ways to earn an extra $1,000 or more.
+Here are 29 easy ways to make extra cash each month.

 3. Continue paying off debt: Don’t ignore the debt you already have — that will just end up costing you more and probably damage your credit score.
 Start with the credit card that has the highest interest rate and put as much money toward that debt as you can each month, while still setting some aside for your rainy day fund.
 Then once that card is paid off, move to the card with the next highest interest rate.
 For more guidance, see Clark’s guide to paying off credit card debt.